 Anxiety disorders affect millions of people each year and it is one of the most common mental disorders in the world.

-While you may not think of something like anxiety as a serious health condition, it can have major negative effects both on your personal and work life.
+You may not think of something like anxiety as a serious health condition, it can however have major negative effects both on your personal and work life.

 There are various methods and tools for dealing with anxiety, you may have even tried a few, with some being more effective than others.
-Today we will discuss how hypnosis and hypnotherapy can help you manage and potentially even eliminate anxiety once and for all.
+Today we will discuss how hypnotherapy for anxiety and hypnosis for anxiety can help you manage and potentially even eliminate anxiety once and for all.